loopwrk/PhaseFold/README.md

 - **Binaural Δ (Hz)** — Difference between left/right for binaural beating.
 3–10
   Hz = classic binaural effect.
 This value will slowly collapse over time with the convergence envelope.
-- **Binaural amount** — How much of the binaural bed is mixed under the main signal.
+- **Binaural mix** — How much of the binaural bed is mixed under the main signal.
 If things feel too wobbly, lower this.
 - **Even / Odd harmonics** — Add harmonic color on top of the main tone.
 Even = round/sweet.
 Odd = nasal/brighter.
 These also decay with time so the piece can